- The Federal Employee Health Benefit (FEHB) program provides health insurance to federal employees and their dependents.

 While you don’t have to enroll in Part B during your initial enrollment period, if you decide you want it later, you’ll pay a fee for signing up late.

 This rule only applies if you’re already retired when you become eligible for Part B. If you’re still working, you can enroll in Part B once you retire.
 You’ll have up to 8 months to enroll before you need to pay a late enrollment penalty.
 There is no late enrollment penalty for Part A.

 You’ll be eligible for Medicare once you turn age 65.
 If you have health insurance from an FEHB plan, you can use it alongside Medicare.
 You can make a few combinations of Medicare and your FEHB plan depending on your circumstances.

 Understanding the parts of Medicare and how they work together is key to deciding if using FEHB and Medicare together is right for you.

 Medicare Part A and FEHBs

 Medicare Part A is hospital coverage.
 It provides coverage for stays in the hospital or at long-term care facilities.
-This coverage is normally premium free, so for most people, using Part A makes sense.
 As long as you’ve worked for at least 10 years and earned enough Social Security work credits, Part A will be premium-free.
 This means you’ll have an extra layer of coverage without needing to pay any additional premium.

 When you have Medicare and FEHBs, Medicare is the primary payer once you retire.
 While you’re still working, your FEHB plan will be your primary payer, and Medicare will kick in as a secondary.
 However, once you’ve retired, the primary payer will always be Medicare and your FEHB plan will be secondary.